gnosis/dex-services/README.md

 docker-compose build truffle
 ```

-or rebuild everything if you are desparate (will take longer, but might solve other problems as well)
+or rebuild everything if you are desperate (will take longer, but might solve other problems as well)

 ```bash
 docker-compose build